yukikitayama/leetcode-python/note/postgresql.md

 https://stackoverflow.com/questions/34504497/division-not-giving-my-answer-in-postgresql

+When you have 2 integer columns and we want the division to produce float, use `integer_column_a::decimal / integer_column_b`

 ## Single quote and double quote

 In PostgreSQL, you cannot use double quote `"string"` to have string constants.
 You need to use single quote like